beckypdata/DataCleaningProject/CodeBook.md

 Variable names as provided by original study indicate whether the vector was measured by the accelerometer ("Acc") or gyroscope ("Gyro"); whether the derived vector represents body ("fBody") or gravity ("fGravity"); whether the calculations were completed over time domain ("tBody") or frequency domain ("fBody").
 As part of the effort to create tidy data, these variable names will be expanded within the script to provide more user friendly info.
-Some additional measure name cleanup was also necessary
+Some additional measure name cleanup was also necessary, specifically

 + some values do not align with study info, for example fBodyBody should be fBody according to study documentation
 + duplicate measurement names have been created by the current naming conventions.
-These need to be resolved for subsequent steps of script to work accurately.
-This is done by appending a unique identifier (index of the variable within the 561 vectors) to the end of the variable name
+These need to be resolved for subsequent steps of R script to work accurately.
+This is done by appending a unique identifier (index of the vector within the 561 vector set) to the end of the variable name
 + use of , and - are invalid characters for R variable names, and are replaced with "_"
 + study variables include () presumably to indicate derivation by functions.
 These are invalid for R variable names and could be inaccurately viewed as